 No matter how good the chamois is, it needs to stay in place when riding.
 Specifically shaped panels allow structure and stretch to be focussed where needed to achieve a close fit, offer muscle compression and utilise a material's specific properties in key areas.
 For example, some panels benefit from being more breathable while other parts need to be hard-wearing.

-It is important to consider the properties of materials used when choosing a pair of cycling shorts.
+It is important to consider the properties of materials used when choosing a pair of bike shorts.
 Some materials provide protection when riding in cold wet conditions while perforated mesh materials maximise cooling airflow on hot days.
 Materials can even be designed with dimpled surfaces to disrupt airflow for better aerodynamics.
 If you are a four-seasons rider, it is worth considering owning a couple of different bib shorts that suit a wide range of conditions.

 Flat-lock stitching is popular on most high-end shorts as these flat seams reduce edges that can cause areas of discomfort whilst offering a smoother transition between panels to aid aerodynamics.

 Shorts can have other features or details that may appeal to riders.
-Pockets can be built into the back and the legs of cycling shorts, which have become their own category of gravel-friendly cargo bib shorts, offering storage for minimal essentials like a race radio or cash, or slightly bulkier essentials on longer, bikepacking-type adventures.
+Pockets can be built into the back and the legs of bike shorts, which have become their own category of gravel-friendly cargo bib shorts, offering storage for minimal essentials like a race radio or cash, or slightly bulkier essentials on longer, bikepacking-type adventures.
 If you ride in hot climates and are choosing bib shorts that use lightweight materials, it is worth considering how much UV protection the fabrics offer to protect skin from sunburn.